 A steadfast defense hawk who served multiple terms as Japan's top defense official, steering the nation's military policy through a period of profound change.

-Gen Nakatani's political career has been defined by a consistent focus on national security during a transformative era for Japan.
-A member of the Liberal Democratic Party, he first rose to prominence in 2001 as the Director General of the Japan Defense Agency under Prime Minister Junichiro Koizumi, immediately following the 9/11 attacks, a period that saw Japan expand its international military cooperation.
-Over a decade later, he was a natural choice for Prime Minister Shinzo Abe, who appointed him Minister of Defense in 2014.
-In this role, Nakatani was a key implementer of Abe's ambitious security agenda, which included reinterpreting Japan's pacifist constitution to allow for collective self-defense—a historic shift.
-He oversaw the creation of Japan's National Security Council and advocated for stronger defense ties with allies like the United States and Australia.
-His return to the post in 2024 under Prime Minister Shigeru Ishiba underscored his status as a veteran authority on defense matters, tasked with navigating an increasingly tense regional landscape marked by North Korean missiles and Chinese assertiveness.
+Gen Nakatani served as Director General of the Japan Defense Agency under Prime Minister Junichiro Koizumi in 2001, immediately after the 9/11 attacks.
+That period saw Japan expand its international military cooperation.
+Over a decade later, Prime Minister Shinzo Abe appointed him Minister of Defense in 2014.
+Nakatani implemented Abe's ambitious security agenda, which included reinterpreting Japan's pacifist constitution to allow for collective self-defense—a historic shift.
+He oversaw the creation of Japan's National Security Council and advocated for stronger defense ties with the United States and Australia.
+His return to the post in 2024 under Prime Minister Shigeru Ishiba underscored his authority on defense matters, tasked with navigating a tense regional landscape marked by North Korean missiles and Chinese assertiveness.

 1946–1964